-Genetic diversity estimates from SSR markers yet suggest that the source population came from Eastern Europe, but it may also have originate even further east in Central Asia where its fruit tree host was originally domesticated (Cornille et al., 2014; Harris et al., 2002).
+Genetic diversity estimates from SSR markers suggest that the source population came from Eastern Europe, but it may also have originated even further east in Central Asia where its fruit tree host was originally domesticated (Cornille et al., 2014; Harris et al., 2002).
 Our failure to collect D. plantaginea samples in this area, despite our attempts in China and Kazakhstan, prevents us from testing this scenario.
 However note that, while D. plantaginea has been recorded in Central Asia according to several faunistic surveys (Kadyrbekov, 2002), it is hard to find in these regions.
-Furthermore, a lack of records of this species in the Global Biodiversity Information Facility (GBIF, 2020) also casts doubt as to whether D. plantaginea is common in this area.
+Furthermore, a lack of records of this species in the Global Biodiversity Information Facility (GBIF, 2020) suggests D. plantaginea is uncommon in this area.

 Alternatively, D. plantaginea may have originated in the Caucasus or Asia Minor, maybe through a host jump from Pyrus to Malus.
-Dysaphis plantaginea, Dysaphis radicola, Dysaphis devecta, Dysaphis brancoi, Dysaphis anthrisci, Dysaphis chaerophylli are Dysaphis species are reported to feed on the cultivated apple, M. domestica, as their primary host (Blommers et al., 2004; Stekolshchikov, 2006), but many aphid species also feed on pears including, Dysaphis reaumuri Mordvilko and Dysaphis pyri Boyer de Fonscolombe is Pyrus L. (Barbagallo, Cocuzza, Cravedi, & Komazaki, 2007).
+Dysaphis plantaginea, Dysaphis radicola, Dysaphis devecta, Dysaphis brancoi, Dysaphis anthrisci, Dysaphis chaerophylli are Dysaphis species reported to feed on the cultivated apple, M. domestica, as their primary host (Blommers et al., 2004; Stekolshchikov, 2006), but many aphid species also feed on pears including, Dysaphis reaumuri Mordvilko and Dysaphis pyri Boyer de Fonscolombe (Barbagallo, Cocuzza, Cravedi, & Komazaki, 2007).
 The Pyrus genus is known to have diverged a long time ago from the genus Malus probably in the Caucasus (Celton et al., 2009; Xiang et al., 2017).
 Therefore, the ancestral group from which D. plantaginea diverged might have had a Pyrus species as host.
 Analysis of samples from these regions is required to test this hypothesis.

 Low endosymbiont bacterial diversity associated with D. plantaginea

 Our results showed that bacterial diversity was strikingly low in D. plantaginea across Europe, North America and Morocco.
-As expected, B. aphidicola was the predominant bacterial species (97% of our reads). might be).
-However, at At least nine secondary endosymbionts have been reported among aphid species (reviewed in Zytynska & Weisser, 2016), including Arsenophonus Gherma, Hamiltonella defensa Moran, Regiella insecticola, Rickettsia Da Rocha-Lima, Rickettsiela Drobne, Serratia symbiotica, Spiroplasma Saglio and Wolbachia Hertig & Wolbach, and Fukatsuia.
-(Gauthier, Outreman, Mieuzet, & Simon, 2015)Here, we detected the presence of secondary symbionts only in a few samples.
-A Serratia sp. was the only secondary symbiont identified and it was found in only eight samples of D. plantaginea, collected on Pyrus communis in Iran, and in France and Spain on M. domestica.
-A Regiella sp. was found in three samples from another aphid species, M. pyraria collected on M. domestica.
+As expected, B. aphidicola was the predominant bacterial species (97% of our reads).
+We also distinguished different B. aphidicola OTUs in the Iranian D. plantaginea samples which fits with the genetic differentiation observed in the corresponding aphid hosts.
+At least nine secondary endosymbionts have been reported among aphid species (reviewed in Zytynska & Weisser, 2016), including Arsenophonus Gherma, Hamiltonella defensa Moran, Regiella insecticola, Rickettsia Da Rocha-Lima, Rickettsiela Drobne, Serratia symbiotica, Spiroplasma Saglio and Wolbachia Hertig & Wolbach, and Fukatsuia symbiotica.
+These bacteria have been reported to be aphid facultative symbiont, potential pathogens, or plant-associated microbiota (Gauthier, Outreman, Mieuzet, & Simon, 2015).
+Here, we detected the presence of secondary symbionts only in a few samples.
+The Serratia bacteria was the only secondary symbiont identified and it was found in only eight samples of D. plantaginea, collected on Pyrus communis in Iran, and in France and Spain on M. domestica.
+A Regiella was found in three samples from another aphid species, M. pyraria collected on M. domestica.
 At least seven endosymbionts (H. defensa, R. insecticola, Rickettsia sp., Rickettsiela sp., S. symbiotica, Spiroplasma sp. and Wolbachia sp.) have been reported across a narrower spatial distribution in the model species Acyrthosiphon pisum and several other well-studied aphid species (Zytynska & Weisser, 2016).
 By contrast, another study (Henry, Maiden, Ferrari, & Godfray, 2015) found that neither D. plantaginea nor other Dysaphis species hosted any secondary symbionts, although it relied on a small number of individuals.
-This lack of endosymbiont bacterial diversity in D. plantaginea shows that its likely fast expansion is not the result of an association with different mutualistic endosymbionts.
+This low endosymbiont bacterial diversity in D. plantaginea shows that its likely fast expansion is not the result of an association with different mutualistic endosymbionts.

 Concluding remarks